billhails/CEKF/docs/NAMESPACES.md

   stack position of the namespace.
 * After the last namespace, we write a new `BYTECODE_NS_FINISH` followed by the number of namespaces.

+##### Requirements of Bytecode Generation

+We'll need a few new ANF constructs to describe the structure of the code to be generated.
+The entire body will be broken into three sections:

+1. The Prelude
+2. The Namespaces
+3. The Body

+Each individual namespace will in turn require its own wrapper.

+The only other thing will be some sort of `CexpDot` with a lhs namespace symbol and a rhs expression.

 #### Bytecode Execution